DUI Charges for Out-of-State Visitors

 Our defense attorneys will take charge and handle every aspect of your DUI case, allowing you to get your affairs in order and go back to living your life in your home state or country.
 They understand the pressure involved, whether it comes from aggressive police officers or the worry that comes with the potential for jail time and hefty fines.
 Because of this awareness and concern for our clients, each member of the Joslyn Law Firm makes communication the highest priority.

 We proudly serve individuals throughout the United States, along with international residents as well, who need to solve legal problems that arose in the state of Ohio.
-This includes any DUI infraction allegedly committed in Franklin County, Pickaway County, Madison County, Fayette County, Union County, Delaware County, Licking County and Fairfield County.
+This includes any DUI infraction allegedly committed in Hamilton County, Clermont County, Greene County, Fayette County, Warren County, Butler County, Franklin County and Clinton County.

 To schedule a free and confidential consultation to go over your out-of-state driving under the influence case, please call (513) 339-6289 or send an online message today.